pliu/k8splayground/README.md

 auth contains documentation and tools to learn about authentication and authorization in Kubernetes and Rancher, an external cluster manager.
 The scripts folder contains helper scripts related to user creation and permissioning through Kubernetes and accessing Kubernetes directly as these newly-created users.
 The config folder contains the kubeconfig files for these users.
 Documentation related to authentication and authorization can be found [here](auth/README.md).
 Additionally, Terraform can be used to manage Rancher with examples located in the terraform folder (with documentation [here](auth/terraform/README.md)).

 conftest-checks contains a suite of Rego rules against which Helm-generated manifests should be checked for correctness.
 Documentation can be found [here](conftest-checks/README.md).

+k8s-behaviour contains a set of manifests, scripts, and instructions for experimenting with Kubernetes behaviour (e.g., dangling resources, kubelet failure) and internal state.
+After the pod-behaviour module, this is a good module to continue with.
+Documentation can be found [here](k8s-behaviour/README.md).

 pod-behaviour contains a set of Dockerfiles, manifests, and instructions for experimenting with container and Pod behaviour (e.g., termination grace period, shutdown hooks and signals, exit codes and restart policies).
 This is a good module to start with as containers are at the heart of Kubernetes.
 Documentation can be found [here](pod-behaviour/README.md).